 Centre for Social and Environmental Accounting Research (CSEAR)

-Within this metanarrative, I have worked mainly in the following areas:
+Within these broad themes, I have worked mainly in the following areas:

 The effectiveness of corporate governance regulation